saibatizoku/zmq-tokio/README.md

 While ZeroMQ's model is asynchronous by nature, the user API states that there is a need for IO error handling, specifically for the case of `std::io::ErrorKind::WouldBlock`.
 Therefore, to use ZMQ sockets asynchronously, it is necessary to have some higher-level code that can enforce correct handling of non-blocking messaging.
 Which is what `tokio` is for. `mio` helps build the bridge that connects the synchronous with the asynchronous, by adding non-blocking compatibility, as well as a polling mechanism that is meant to be cross-platform.

+Finally, `futures` in Rust, which aim to `provide a robust implementation of handling asynchronous computations, ergonomic composition and usage, and zero-cost abstractions over what would otherwise be written by hand`, are way that data is handled and processed in `tokio`.

-Integrating ZeroMQ into the `tokio` ecosystem is a perfect match.
+It can be argued that integrating ZeroMQ into the `tokio` ecosystem is a perfect match.

 It can be used to extend existing ZeroMQ infrastructure, as well as to create new network components that are guaranteed to be safe, fast, and concurrent.
 The Rust way.